theinternetfolks/context/README.md

 callFunction4(){
-    // Use the original data finally for any kind of work const data = CoreContext.get()
+    // Use the original data finally for any kind of work const data = Context.get()
     useTheOriginalDataFinally(data)
 }
 ```

-The library uses [Async Hooks](https://nodejs.org/api/async_hooks.html#async_hooks_async_hooks) internally.
-Async Hooks are a core module in Node.js that provides an API to track the lifetime of asynchronous resources in a Node application.
+The library uses [Async Local Storage](https://nodejs.org/api/async_context.html#class-asynclocalstorage) internally.
+Async Local Storage are a core module in Node.js that provides an API to track the lifetime of asynchronous resources in a Node application.
 An asynchronous resource can be thought of as an object that has an associated callback.

-Examples include, but are not limited to: `Promises`, `Timeouts`, `TCPWrap`, `UDP` etc. The whole list of asynchronous resources that we can track using this API can be found [here](https://nodejs.org/api/async_hooks.html#async_hooks_type).

 ## Installation